Votok/ai-academy-agent-capstone-project/README.md

-# AI Academy RAG Chatbot
+# AI Academy Agentic System

-A Python 3.12-based chatbot application using Retrieval-Augmented Generation (RAG) to provide intelligent responses based on document knowledge bases.
+> **📢 Repository Restructured (Phase 0 Complete)**: This project has been upgraded from a basic RAG chatbot (HW4) to a full agentic AI system.
+The codebase has been restructured for modularity and extensibility.
+See [MASTER_PLAN.md](MASTER_PLAN.md) for the complete implementation roadmap.
+>
+> **Current Status**: Phase 0 Complete ✅ | Next: Phase 1 - Baseline Integration

+A Python 3.12-based autonomous agent system built on top of Retrieval-Augmented Generation (RAG).
+Features include contextual data pipelines, reasoning loops with self-reflection, tool-calling capabilities, and evaluation frameworks.

 ## Features